Environments

 For any destroy process, whether it's via time-to-live or manual, if a current deploy or destroy of your environment is in process, your destroy will be queued and will automatically start once it reaches its turn.
 You can cancel a queued destroy from the Deployments tab.

 When an Active environment is destroyed, an undeploy process starts.
-If it ends successfully, the environment status is set to Inactive, and the user will receive an email notification that his environment has been destroyed.
+If it ends successfully, the environment status is set to Inactive and the user will receive an email notification that the environment has been destroyed.

 When destroying an environment, env0 will use the same code that was used in the last deploy process.
 If you'd like an updated code version to be used in the undeploy process, enable the "Checkout updated code" option.